-The past decades have seen tremendous changes around the world, with rising public and private actors, new and global threats, and ever more interconnectedness.
-Yet, the European Union’s institutions have remained largely the same.
-In order to face this new world and its challenges, we need a new Union, rooted in profoundly reformed institutions.
+The past decades have seen tremendous changes around the world, with rising public and private actors, new and more global threats, and ever more interconnectedness.
+Yet, European Union institutions have remained largely the same.
+In order to face this new world and its challenges, we need a new Union, rooted in profoundly reformed, stronger and more democratic institutions.
 Here is a proposal for a European Constitution.

-In the presidential election debate opposing her to then-candidate Emmanuel Macron in May 2017, the leader of the French Front National explained her intention to return to the true intent of the European project: a European alliance of free and sovereign nations.
+In the presidential election debate opposing her to then-candidate Emmanuel Macron in May 2017, the leader of the French Front National – France’s main far right party – explained her intention to return to the “true intent” of the European project: “a European alliance of free and sovereign nations”.
 The most striking element, however, was not so much this blatant misreading of the project set in motion by the fathers of Europe over sixty years ago, as much as the absolute silence that followed such a falsehood.
 So used have we become to the status quo and current climate of Euro-scepticism that we seem to have forgotten our original purpose.

 The reason for our European Union

-As we celebrate the 55th anniversary of the Élysée Treaty sealing Franco-German peace and friendship, it seems fitting to set the record straight: the European project, of which the European Union is the current accomplishment, was at its core a federal project.
+As we celebrate the 55th anniversary of the 1963 Élysée Treaty sealing Franco-German peace and friendship, it seems fitting to set the record straight: the European project, of which the European Union is the current accomplishment, was at its core a federal project.
 Aristide Briand, Winston Churchill, Jean Monnet, Robert Schuman, Paul-Henri Spaak, Altiero Spinelli.
 These names resonate in the halls of our institutions with the promise of unity and prosperity.
-We owe them our peace and must not betray their vision for narrow national interests.
+We owe them our long-lasting peace and must not betray their vision for narrow national interests.
+All of them were convinced federalists.

 How did we get here?
 Turning away from vengeance and retribution, we were promised so much after World War II.
 We came together, pooled our resources, and extinguished the prospects of war.
 We had finally realised that unity trumped rivalry, and that therein lied the key to our success.
 So, what happened?